lorenzo-rovigatti/comp_bio_notes/all_atom.md

 ### Electrostatic Interactions

 Electrostatic interactions arise from the attraction or repulsion between charged particles, such as ions or polar molecules.
 These interactions are governed by Coulomb's law, which states that the force between two charged particles is proportional to the product of their charges and inversely proportional to the square of the distance between them.
 In molecular systems, electrostatic interactions include interactions between charged atoms or molecules (ion-ion interactions), as well as interactions between charged and neutral atoms or molecules (ion-dipole interactions or dipole-dipole interactions).
+Since electrostatic interactions are long-ranged, they have to be handled with care, as discussed in [](#sec:ewald).

 ### Hydrogen Bonding

-Represents the specific type of non-covalent interaction between a hydrogen atom covalently bonded to an electronegative atom (e.g., nitrogen, oxygen, or fluorine) and a nearby electronegative atom.
+Represents the specific type of non-covalent interaction between a hydrogen atom covalently bonded to an electronegative atom (*e.g.*, nitrogen, oxygen, or fluorine) and a nearby electronegative atom.
 Hydrogen bonding interactions are often modeled using empirical potentials that account for the directionality and strength of hydrogen bonds.

 ## Transferability